 The Access Problem

 Open Educational Resources (OER) offer a powerful response to this access problem.
+As the Hewlett Foundation — which coined the term in 2002 — defines them, OER are teaching, learning, and research materials that reside in the public domain or have been released under an open licence permitting no-cost access, use, adaptation, and redistribution.
 By making high-quality learning materials freely available under Creative Commons licences, the OER movement removes the financial barriers that exclude the majority of development professionals from continuous learning.
 But openness alone is not enough — the resources must also be relevant, contextual, and pedagogically effective.

 The OER Movement: A Brief History

 In South Asia, the OER movement has gained significant momentum.
-India's National Programme on Technology Enhanced Learning (NPTEL) provides thousands of free engineering and science courses.
-The National Repository of Open Educational Resources (NROER) hosts materials aligned with Indian school curricula.
-Bangladesh's Access to Information (a2i) programme has developed open learning platforms in Bangla.
+India's National Programme on Technology Enhanced Learning (NPTEL) — a joint initiative of the IITs and IISc launched in 2003 — offers more than 3,000 free engineering and science courses for self-study, with certification optional.
+The National Repository of Open Educational Resources (NROER), run by CIET-NCERT and launched in 2013, hosts CC BY-SA-licensed materials aligned with Indian school curricula in multiple languages.
+Bangladesh's Aspire to Innovate (a2i) programme has built open learning platforms in Bangla.
 And platforms like ImpactMojo are extending the OER model specifically to development sector professional education.

 Creative Commons licences are the legal infrastructure that makes OER work.
 A CC BY licence allows anyone to copy, redistribute, remix, and build upon the material, provided they give credit to the original creator.
 A CC BY-SA licence adds the requirement that derivative works use the same licence, ensuring the material remains open.
-These licences enable the localisation, translation, and contextualisation that make educational resources genuinely useful across diverse South Asian contexts.
+Open education theorist David Wiley captures what these licences grant in his widely cited "5 Rs" of open content — the rights to retain, reuse, revise, remix, and redistribute a resource.
+It is precisely the revise and remix permissions that enable the localisation, translation, and contextualisation that make educational resources genuinely useful across diverse South Asian contexts — a principle explored further in our piece on multilingual learning.

 Quality and Contextualisation